Suggested Cambodia Itinerary: Coastal Cambodia

 Best time to travel: November to March

 Recommended duration: 3 weeks

-Best places to slow the itinerary down: This is predominately a beach itinerary so take your pick between Koh Rong, Koh Rong Samloem and Koh Tonsay.
+Best places to slow the itinerary down: This Cambodia itinerary predominately focusses on beaches and coastal towns, so take your pick between Koh Rong, Koh Rong Samloem and Koh Tonsay.
 Koh Kong and Kampot are also great places to take it slow

 Mode of transport: Buses and minivans

 You may also like to read some of our blog posts featuring the region…

 For more information about getting to Koh Rong and Koh Rong Samloem and advice on where to stay, check out Visit Koh Rong‘s website.

 Depending on our itinerary and destination, often we find our accommodation as we go, particularly in smaller places.
 In big cities, for slightly longer stays, during peak season or just when we’re being a bit more organised, we tend to make a reservation in advance using Booking.com.
 Generally in Cambodia, you’ll be fine booking guesthouses on the go, but for an itinerary like this one, it would be sensible to do some forward planning, particularly in high season.

 There are a few guidebooks to Cambodia available but we’ve always used Lonely Planet and it’s hard to change a habit of a lifetime!
 With the tourist infrastructure changing so rapidly at the moment, it’s hard for print guidebooks to keep up so we tend to use our LP for historical information and facts and an online resource like Travelfish or Thorntree for information on accommodation, transport and visas…

 And if you need a few more reasons to follow this Cambodia itinerary…